Legacy Planning

 If I have already remembered the church in my will, why do I need to join the All Angels Society?

-The Foundation has established the All Angels Society to acknowledge and thank the donors who have included the church in their wills.
+All Angels Foundation has established the All Angels Society to acknowledge and thank the donors who have included the Church in their wills.
 And we hope we might use your generous example to encourage others to follow suit.